Snowcrash5/store-advancedskins/README.md

 ### Description
 This is a sourcemod Store module that is based on Alon Gubkin's [skin plugin](https://forums.alliedmods.net/showthread.php?t=208129).

-Its main improvement's over Alon's plugin is that it also supports custom first person arms models.
+This plugin's main improvement's over Alon's plugin is that it also supports custom first person arms models.

 ### Requirements